 Here’s a fun fact:

-One in three U.S. adults volunteered through an organization in 2017.
+One in three U.S. adults volunteered through an organization.
 That makes volunteering an important aspect of American society, to say the least.

 Now—what exactly is voluntary work?